10 Best Caption Contest Examples (and How to Run One)

 4. Create Clear Contest Rules

-The next stage of your caption contest creation is to set out the rules for entering.
+The next stage of your contest creation is to set out the rules for entering.
 You’ll need to create a clear set of rules that explains what you expect from participants and what they’ll get in return.

 You should generally include the following details in your giveaway rules: